Toh Wei Soong

+At the 2020 Summer Olympics, Toh finished fourth in the S7 50 metre Butterfly final, missing a bronze medal by 0.16 seconds.

 Early life and education

-At the age of 2, Toh was affected by Transverse myelitis, a condition which is caused by the inflammation of the spinal cord and has affected his lower nervous system.
-The eldest of two children in his family, Toh studied in Anglo-Chinese School (Junior) and Anglo-Chinese School (Independent), graduating from the International Baccalaureate (IB) programme in 2017.
+At the age of 2, Toh was affected by Transverse myelitis, a condition caused by the inflammation of the spinal cord that has affected his lower nervous system.
+The eldest of two children in his family, Toh studied at Anglo-Chinese School (Junior) and Anglo-Chinese School (Independent), graduating from the International Baccalaureate (IB) programme in 2017.

-Toh is currently studying at the National University of Singapore in the University Scholars Programme.
+Toh is currently studying Philosophy, Politics and Economics (PPE) at the National University of Singapore and enrolled in the University Scholars Programme.

 Swimming career

 Toh started swimming competitively at the age of 14.
 He won the first-ever Special Event at the annual SSSC Championships, competing as a para-swimmer for ACS(I).
-In 2013 he joined Aquatic Performance Swim Club under the Singapore National Para-Swimming Team and met his current coach, Ang Peng Siong, a former Singaporean Olympic swimmer.
+In 2013, he joined Aquatic Performance Swim Club under the Singapore National Para-Swimming Team and met his current coach, Ang Peng Siong, a former Singaporean Olympic swimmer.

 2013 Asian Youth Para Games

-At the 2013 Asian Youth Para Games held in Kuala Lumpur, Malaysia, Toh won a silver medal in the Men's 100 metre freestyle S8 event, his first medal in an international event.
+At the 2013 Asian Youth Para Games, held in Kuala Lumpur, Malaysia, Toh won a silver medal in the Men's 100 metre freestyle S8 event, his first medal in an international event.